 DC Water has a waterdrop mascot named Wendy.
-Wendy can be scheduled for special events, and requests must be submitted two-three weeks in advance.
+Wendy can be scheduled for special events, and requests must be submitted at least three weeks in advance.
 Wendy should generally be used in good weather, and if inclement weather is predicted, she must be used indoors.
+Please note that DC Water processes requests for Wendy the Waterdrop based on a first-come, first-served basis and based on staffing availability.